zlwaterfield/scramble/README.md

 # Scramble - Open-Source Grammarly Alternative

+> Note: this project has lots of users but I'm not actively developing it so if you'd like to be a maintainer on this project let me know!

 Scramble is an open-source Chrome extension that leverages AI to enhance your writing directly in your browser.
 It's designed to be a more customizable alternative to Grammarly by using specific prompts and allowing you to configure the LLM provider, model, and endpoint.

 ## Extensions